-Once a report has been received, the Bias Incident Response Team will communicate and review the facts promptly with the reporter and will offer services related to safety, counseling or other supports that may be appropriate.
+Student Life will communicate and review the facts promptly with the reporter and will offer services related to safety, counseling or other supports that may be appropriate.

-The Bias Incident Response Team will promptly document the report of the incident (i.e. who, what, when, where).
+Student Life designee will promptly document the report of the incident (i.e. who, what, when, where).
 Additionally, those directly concerned with the incident should take steps to retain any physical evidence.